Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Under what circumstances do the integral promotions convert a character or short integer to `unsigned int`?
+<span class="ques"></span> Under what circumstances do the integral promotions convert a character or short integer to `unsigned int`?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: The integral promotions yield an `unsigned int` if the `int` type isn't large enough to include all possible values of the original type.
+<span class="ans"></span> The integral promotions yield an `unsigned int` if the `int` type isn't large enough to include all possible values of the original type.
 Since characters are usually eight bits long, they are almost always converted to `int`, which is guaranteed to be at least 16 bits long.
 Signed short integers can always be converted to `int` as well.
 Unsigned short integers are problematic, If short integers have the same length as ordinary integers (as they do on a 16-bit machine), then `unsigned short` integers will have to be converted to `unsigned int`, since the largest unsigned short integer (65,535 on a 16-bit machine) is larger than the largest `int` (32.767).

 </div>
 <!-- END: div -->